 Please find (personally or on line) 3 children's books.
 You will write a short paper about the books.
 For each book, you will write up 2 language therapy activities related to the book.
-Please write up one activity addressing morphology, and one activity dealing with increasing vocabulary skills.
+Please write up one activity addressing morphology, and one activit dealing with increasing vocabulary skills.
 You will need to pick one target vocabulary word for each book and base your therapy activities on teaching that particular word.
 For example, you might pick the word "airplane."
-For morphology, pick one or more bound morphemes to target (e.g., un, -ing, -ed, -s).
+For morphology, pick or more bound morphemes to target (e.g., un-, -ing, -ed, -s. pre-).
 The paper should be 1-1.5 pages long single spaced.
+On m website, I have four examples of past students who have received 100% on the assignment.
+I want to set you up for success b giving you examples of what 100% looks like.

 This assignment is worth 60 points.
 Please make sure you use complete sentences and correct grammar and punctuation.
+Or point will be taken off for each incomplete sentence, misspelled word, instance of incorrect grammar, and instance of incorre punctuation.
+Please be sure your writing is perfect.
+I suggest having 1-2 people proofread your assignment before you post it Canvas.

-Points will be taken off for incomplete sentences, incorrect spelling, incorrect grammar, and poor punctuation.
-For the paper, there are 40 points for content and 20 points for grammar, spelling, sentence structure, and punctuation.
-This assignment must be turned in on 8 October during class time for you to be eligible for the whole 60 points.
-If it is late, I will begin taking 5 points off per day on 8 October.
+This assignment must be turned in on 10/6/21 for you to be eligible for the whole 60 points.
+If it is late (comes in after 10/6/21), I will begin taking 5 points off per day.
 I will take off 5 points per day for a maximum of -20 points.
-The last day the assignment may be turned in to me for consideration is 11/17/20.
-Any paper handed in after that will receive a zero.
+The last day t assignment may be turned in to me for consideration is 10/10/21.